selecsosi/sqlalchemy-fsm/README.md

 `source` parameter accepts a list of states, or an individual state.
 You can use `*` for source, to allow switching to `target` from any state.

+You can also use `None` as source state for (e.g. in case when the state column in nullable).
+However, it is _not possible_ to create transition with `None` as target state due to religious reasons.

 Transition can be also used on a class object to create a group of handlers for same target state.